Guide To Auckland Restaurants

 Auckland offers a huge selection of dining out options in a wide variety of settings including beachside, harbour, suburb, upmarket, and chic downtown.
 Based on our local expertise, we've created a guide to the main dining areas of Auckland, rather than an exhaustive neighbourhood list.

 Viaduct Harbour is the premier nightspot of Auckland with the yacht lined harbour surrounded by some of the city's top restaurants and bars.
-From the multi-levelled Kermadec restaurant and it's renowened seafood menu, to the attractive balcony dining area of the 'Soul Bar' and the open and interactive kitchen of the Food Store.
-Competing for space amongst the restaurants, party goers can chose from a diverse mixture of bars including cocktail, sports, irish and cowboy themed bars, many which offer late afternoon/early evening happy hours.
+From the multi-levelled Saint Alice restaurant, to the attractive balcony dining area of the 'Soul Bar' and the Headquarers Restaurant.
+Competing for space amongst the restaurants, party goers can chose from a diverse mixture of bars including cocktail, sports, waterfront and rooftop bars, many which offer late afternoon/early evening happy hours.
 The Viaduct Harbour continues to be the place to head to for a lively night out.
-View our Viaduct Harbour video.

 Located off Quay Street in the downtown area and a neighbour of the Viaduct Harbour, Princes Wharf is lined with several waterside dining spots.
-The 'all you can eat' meat rich menu of WildFire is the first restaurant to tempt diners, followed by the the creative flair of The Eurobar which features a Chef's Tasting Table.
-Further aong the wharf includes the spanish tapas of Limon and, if you fancy a cocktail with a view, the Bellini Bar of the Hilton Hotel.
+The 'all you can eat' meat rich menu of WildFire is the first restaurant to tempt diners.
+Further aong the wharf includes the spanish tapas and the Bellini Bar of the Hilton Hotel.

 The trendy designer label shopping preccint of Britomart features some of the hippest bars and restaurants in Auckland, just off Queen Street.
-Tyler Street Garage and its spacious industrial interior is a good place to stop by for gourmet hotdogs and pizzas.
-Head to the Britomart County Club for casual dining in New Zealand's largest garden bar, while L’Assiette offers a french cafe and bistro with outdoor terrace.
+Here, you'll find some of the coolest backstreet bars, hip cafes and themed restaurants.
 'Mexico' charms with its warm and cosy interior and mexican 'favourites' with Brew on Quay providing a good pub dining option complete with roof top bar.
-View our Britomart video.

 Queen Street is a three kilometre road that stretches from Quay Street to Karangahape Road and is the main shopping hub of downtown Auckland.
 Along the street itself there are a number of fast food eateries, while towards the upper end is a collection of no frills asian restaurants.
 Towards the lower end, off on Vulcan Lane,are a couple of pub options.
 The Occidental is a belgium beer cafe while next door is the city's oldest pub, the Queens Ferry Hotel.
 Close by, Chancery Street is a lovely piazza with high-end shops and a couple of restaurants with courtyard seating.